rtcharity/resources.eahub.org/content/events_and_activities/remote-volunteering-opportunities-in-effective-altruism.md

 The Humane League (THL) is an ACE-recommended charity.
 THL runs the Fast Action Network, an online group which sends out easy, one-minute actions two or three times per week, including signing petitions, posting on social media, or emailing decision makers, as part of campaigns to mitigate factory farming.
 You can sign up to join the Fast Action Network in the United States here, in the United Kingdom here and for a Spanish version of the Fast Action Network here.

+Mercy For Animals, an ACE-recommended charity from 2014 through 2016, runs a similar program called Hen Heroes.